 Pregnant travelers can generally travel safely with appropriate preparation.
 But they should avoid some destinations, including those with risk of Zika and malaria.
 Learn more about traveling during pregnancy and steps you can take to keep you and your baby healthy.

-If you are going on a cruise, check with the cruise line to find out if they have specific guidance for pregnant women.
-Most will not allow you to travel after 24–28 weeks, and you may need to have a note from your doctor stating you are fit to travel.
+Before you book a cruise or air travel, check the airlines or cruise operator policies for pregnant women.
+Some airlines will let you fly until 36 weeks, but others may have an earlier cutoff.
+Cruises may not allow you to travel after 24–28 weeks of pregnancy, and you may need to have a note from your doctor stating you are fit to travel.

 Zika can cause severe birth defects.
 The Zika virus is spread through mosquito bites and sex.
 If you are pregnant, do not travel to areas with risk of Zika.
 If you must travel to an area with Zika, use insect repellent and take other steps to avoid bug bites.
 If you have a sex partner who lives in or has traveled to an area with Zika, you should use condoms for the rest of your pregnancy.

 Pregnant travelers should avoid travel to areas with malaria, as it can be more severe in pregnant women.
 Malaria increases the risk for serious pregnancy problems, including premature birth, miscarriage, and stillbirth.
 If you must travel to an area with malaria, talk to your doctor about taking malaria prevention medicine.
 Malaria is spread by mosquitoes, so use insect repellent and take other steps to avoid bug bites.